markovlatkovic/stack-calculator/readme.md

 ### Endpoints

 All endpoints are `GET` requests, in order to make it easy using the endpoints in a regular browser.
+Success responses have an HTTP status code of `200`, error responses have a `500` status code.

 #### `/calc/:id/peek`
 - Returns stack[top].